Cheryl Burke Drops Major Hint About Her Secret ‘Dancing With The Stars’ Partner

 Cheryl Burke is dropping a clue about her top-secret Dancing With the Stars partner.
-The pro dancer, who won the mirrorball trophy in back to back seasons in 2006, told Us Weekly her new partner for Season 28 is the type of partner she prefers to be teamed up with.
+The pro dancer, who won the mirrorball trophy in back-to-back seasons in 2006, told Us Weekly her new partner for Season 28 is the type of partner she prefers to be teamed up with.

 While Burke can’t reveal the name of her celebrity partner, she is happy with the man she has been paired up with this season.